agm024/Py-Os-Source-Code/README.md

 # Py-OS
-This Project is an Operative System called as Py OS.
+This Project is an Operative System called as Py-OS.
 It's called Py OS because, as you can guess, it was developed with python.

 # Description :
 **Py OS has 85% no errors in finished apps.** Please tell me if you find an error in an app please tell me how you found it.